dariusgatsby/aws-web-fed-project/README.md

+The goal behind this project was to work with Amazon Cognito and see how it can intergrate with other IdP's, in this case the Google API.
+I wanted to see how Cognitio could be used as a scalable way to provide authentication.

 # **Stage 1**

 - In the beginning stage of this project little is required, as resources are provisioned via a CloudFormantion (CFN) template.
 All that's left is to make sure that the resources were created and configured properly.